Cognitive Behavioral Therapy (CBT)

 CBT can help people who have been diagnosed with:

-- Anxiety disorders, including OCD and panic disorders
+Anxiety disorders, including generalized anxiety disorder, OCD, and panic disorders

 What are cognitive distortions?

-Common examples of cognitive distortions that CBT therapy can help resolve include:
+Common examples of cognitive distortions that a cognitive behavioral therapist can help you resolve include:

 Filtering